Daily Jobs › Fun 😂

 Which city works the most?
 Working hours by city

-New York is the city that never sleeps.
-Melbourne is the world’s most rested city.
-But have you ever wondered: which city works the most?
-Let’s find out.
+New York may be the city that never sleeps, and Melbourne the world’s most rested — but which city actually works the most?

 Top 5 longest workers (hours per year)